 Your credit is a very important aspect of your personal finances that can dictate whether or not you have access to certain credit cards and loans.
 If you have a bad credit score, you will find you get rejected from many loans and credit card applications or only have access to debt that charges high interest rates.

 Secured credit cards like the ones with Self allow you to get a credit card, even if you have bad credit, so you can begin to build your credit history and credit score over time.

 Self Financial is an online lender that is based out of Austin, Texas.
-Founded in 2014, Self is a relatively new personal finance company that has partnered with a Missouri bank to provide services to their customers.
+Founded in 2014, Self is a relatively new personal finance company partnered with a Missouri bank to provide services to its customers.